 What is a Blondie?

-How To Make Lemon Blondies
+How To Make White Chocolate Lemon Blondies

-Lemon Juice - We recommend using freshly-squeezed lemon juice for the freshest of lemon flavors and to avoid any additives or artificial lemon flavorings.
+- Lemon Juice - We recommend using freshly-squeezed lemon juice for the freshest of lemon flavors and to avoid any additives or artificial lemon flavorings.
 Be sure to strain out the seeds!

-Cornstarch - Cornstarch helps to create a tender crumb in the Lemon Blondies.
+- Cornstarch - Cornstarch helps to create a tender crumb in the Lemon Blondies.

 White Chocolate Ganache Frosting

-- Once the White Chocolate Ganache is chilled, you can quickly whip the ganache until it is fluffy and spreadable - about one minute.
-(See Note: a)
+- Once the White Chocolate Ganache is chilled, you can quickly whip the ganache with the paddle attachment (or electric mixer) until it is fluffy and spreadable - about one minute.

 Share Your Success!

-2 teaspoonsvanilla extract
+- 2 teaspoons vanilla extract

 White Chocolate Ganache

-To allow time for chilling, begin by making the White Chocolate Ganache.
+- To allow time for chilling, begin by making the White Chocolate Ganache.
 Gather, measure and prepare the White Chocolate Ganache ingredients as listed.

-- Arrange a baking rack in the center of your oven and preheat to 350 degrees Fahrenheit (177 degrees celsius).
-Meanwhile, prepare a 9×13” baking dish with parchment paper.
+- Arrange a baking rack in the center of your oven and preheat to 350° Fahrenheit (177° celsius).
+Meanwhile, prepare a 9x13” glass baking dish with parchment paper.
 (See Note: b.)

-Stir in eggs one at a time until well incorporated.
+- Stir in eggs, one at a time, until well incorporated.
 Add vanilla extract and stir to combine.

-Next, add flour, cornstarch, salt and baking powder.
+- Next, add flour, cornstarch, salt and baking powder.
 Fold in dry ingredients until just combined.
 Do not overmix.
 Transfer Lemon Blondies batter to your prepared baking dish.

-Bake the Lemon Blondies for 20 - 25 minutes or until the edges are lightly golden and the center is barely set.
+- Bake the Lemon Blondies for 20 - 25 minutes or until the edges are lightly golden and the center is barely set.
 Remove the pan from the oven and set on a baking rack to cool.
 The blondies will continue cooking slightly, as they rest.
 Once completely cooled to room-temperature, the Lemon Blondies are ready to be frosted with White Chocolate Ganache.

-Serve and Enjoy!
+- Serve and Enjoy!
 Lemon Blondies with White Chocolate Ganache will keep at room-temperature for up to two days and in the refrigerator for 3 - 4 days.
 If refrigerated, we recommend tempering at room-temperature before serving.